-- 34. Cabinet is asked to consider the following proposals - a) That the bandings scheme as detailed in Appendix A should be agreed in principle and developed, further tested and implemented in accordance with a timetable to be confirmed - b) That the Bedroom Standard should not at this time be implemented within Dudley's Allocations Scheme - c) That within the bands, applicants should be ordered by band date (except in band 3 by number of needs and then band date), and that any applicant dropping from one band to another generally should keep their earlier band date - d) That provision for exceptions to the allocations process should be confirmed as outlined in paragraph 28-31. - 35.
-Members are also asked to note that if agreed this will conclude the Review of Allocations, except for the ongoing Equality Impact Assessment and some specific pieces of work to be undertaken in 2009/10, namely - a) Review of the process for moving on grounds of ill health or disability - b) Introduction of an Incentive Scheme including incentives to facilitate better use of stock and to recognise good tenants in the allocations criteria - c) Review of the process for appeals
+- 40. Select Committee is invited to comment on the following proposals before they are taken forward to Cabinet - a) That the bandings scheme as detailed in Appendix A should be agreed in principle and developed, further tested and implemented in accordance with a timetable to be confirmed - b) That the Bedroom Standard should not at this time be implemented within Dudley's Allocations Scheme - c) That within the bands, applicants should be ordered by band date (except in band 3 by number of needs and then band date), and that any applicant dropping from one band to another generally should keep their earlier band date - d) That provision for exceptions to the allocations process should be confirmed as outlined in paragraph 31-33. - e) That the Working Group on Choice Based Lettings should continue to monitor the development and implementation of the bandings scheme, and to consider other issues relevant to housing allocations - 41.
+Members are also asked to note that if agreed this will conclude the Review of Allocations, except for the ongoing Equality Impact Assessment and some specific pieces of work to be undertaken in 2009/10, namely - a) Review of the process for moving on grounds of ill health or disability - b) Introduction of an Incentive Scheme including incentives to facilitate better use of stock and to recognise good tenants in the allocations criteria c) Review of the process for appeals